What May be Unique in Voice Queries?

 Search engines have been using something called an Automated Search Recognition (“ASR”) engine to try to eliminate or reduce accents in voice queries by treating those as if they were noise.
 But the value of that noise might also be recognized as another signal that might improve search results.

-A new patent was granted to Google yesterday that explores accents in voice queries in more depth.
+A new patent was granted to Google yesterday that explores accents within voice queries in more depth.
 For instance, it provides this example of how a search engine might use such accent information:

 By including the accent of a voice query as an input to the search result generation process, search result rankings can be biased to offer preferred results to accented voice queries.